 Non-GMO — Non-GMO means non-genetically modified organisms.
 GMOs (genetically modified organisms) are novel organisms created in a laboratory using genetic modification/engineering techniques.
 All Brandless food products are non-GMO.

 Organic — Organic agricultural products are produced by methods produced by methods that the USDA says “foster cycling of resources, promote ecological balance, and conserve biodiversity.”
-No genetic engineering, radiation, or chemicals like pesticides, fertilizers, or dyes are allowed.
+No genetic engineering, radiation, or chemicals like pesticides, synthetic fertilizers, or dyes are allowed.
 To be labeled organic, a product must have at least 95 percent of its ingredients certified organic.
 The remaining 5 percent can be non-organic, but must come from a very small approved list of substances.
 The USDA certified organic seal means that the supplier was verified and is overseen by a USDA National Organic Program-authorized certifying agent, following all USDA organic regulations.

 Paraben Free — Parabens are preservatives commonly found in cosmetic and personal care products.
 Brandless products are made without the addition of paraben containing ingredients.